Daniel-Brum/Unity-Style-Guide/README.md

 // Fire the gun.
 }
 ```

+#### Language
+All names, including type, field, function names, as well as any comments should be in US English.

 #### Commenting
 Comments, beyond XML docs, should be kept to a minimum.
 Whenever you feel the need to comment something, first attempt to extract a method out of the unclear section of code.
 Comment only where this is not possible or sufficient.